IronPixel241/IronPixel241/README.md

 ## 💫 About Me :-
 <br>👨‍💻 I am an Information Technology Student at Dwarkadas J. Sanghvi College of Engineering.
-<br>✨ I am confortable with C , HTML , CSS and Java
+<br>✨ I am comfortable with C , HTML , CSS and Java